DakshK26/cf_ai_error_sidekick/PROMPTS.md

 - **Tool**: GitHub Copilot
 - **Date**: 2025-11-25
 - **Context**: I designed the database schema to support multi-turn conversations with proper session tracking.
 The SessionRepository pattern was architected to be reusable by the Cloudflare Agent in Phase 3.5, providing a clean data access layer that abstracts D1 operations.
 I ensured the session creation logic handles both new and existing sessions gracefully.

+**Debug Prompt**: "The SessionRepository.saveMessage is failing with a foreign key constraint error.
+Add an ensureSession method that creates the session if it doesn't exist, and call it before saving messages in the ErrorAgent."

+- **Tool**: GitHub Copilot
+- **Date**: 2025-11-26
+- **Context**: Discovered during Phase 5 integration that D1 was throwing FOREIGN KEY constraint failures when messages were saved before their session existed.
+I designed the ensureSession pattern to gracefully handle session creation with INSERT OR IGNORE.

+---

+### Phase 3.5: Cloudflare Agents Integration

+**Prompt**: "Install the @cloudflare/agents SDK and create an ErrorAgent class extending the Agent base class.
+Implement WebSocket upgrade handling in the fetch method, webSocketMessage handler for incoming user messages, and initial state management using ctx.storage.
+Add a route /agent/connect/:sessionId and /api/agent/session endpoint that generates UUIDs and returns WebSocket connection URLs."

+- **Tool**: GitHub Copilot
+- **Date**: 2025-11-26
+- **Context**: After researching the Cloudflare Agents SDK documentation, I architected the agent system to use Durable Objects for persistent WebSocket connections.
+I designed the WebSocket message flow to eventually integrate with the RAG pipeline and LLM streaming.
+The state management pattern was chosen to support both in-memory (Durable Object storage) and persistent (D1) conversation history.

+---

+### Phase 4: Rust WASM Log Parser

+**Prompt**: "Create a Rust library crate that compiles to WASM using wasm-bindgen.
+Implement a parse_log function that takes a log string, uses regex to extract timestamp/severity/message fields, and returns a structured ParsedLog JSON.
+Set up the Cargo.toml with wasm32-unknown-unknown target and wasm-bindgen dependency.
+Generate TypeScript bindings and integrate the WASM module into the Worker with proper initialization."

+- **Tool**: GitHub Copilot
+- **Date**: 2025-11-26
+- **Context**: I designed the log parsing architecture to leverage Rust's performance for regex-heavy operations at the edge.
+The WASM module was structured as a reusable library that can be extended with more complex parsing logic.
+I ensured the TypeScript integration used a singleton initialization pattern to avoid re-compiling the WASM module on every request, which is critical for Worker performance.

+**Debug Prompt**: "Getting deprecation warning 'Passing an object to `wasm_bindgen::init` is deprecated'.
+Update the init call in logParser.ts to use the new {module_or_path: wasmBinary} format."

+- **Tool**: GitHub Copilot
+- **Date**: 2025-11-26
+- **Context**: After deployment, wrangler showed a deprecation warning for the WASM initialization pattern.
+I updated the code to match the new wasm-bindgen API while maintaining the singleton pattern.

+---

+### Phase 5: Full AI Pipeline with RAG

+**Prompt**: "Create ai.ts with embedText (handling multiple Workers AI response formats) and chatWithLlmStream (using ReadableStream with SSE parsing).
+Build vectorStore.ts with upsertDocuments and querySimilar functions.
+Update ErrorAgent to integrate the full pipeline: parse logs with WASM, retrieve context from Vectorize using embeddings, construct prompt with system message and RAG context, stream LLM tokens over WebSocket, and persist conversation to D1.
+Handle the Workers AI streaming response format that returns SSE data chunks."

+- **Tool**: GitHub Copilot
+- **Date**: 2025-11-26
+- **Context**: I architected the complete RAG pipeline after analyzing Workers AI's streaming response format and Vectorize API patterns.
+The design separates concerns: ai.ts for Workers AI interactions, vectorStore.ts for Vectorize operations, and ErrorAgent as the orchestration layer.
+I debugged the SSE parsing after discovering Workers AI returns streaming responses in Server-Sent Events format rather than simple JSON chunks.
+The integration ensures RAG context is retrieved before LLM generation, and all messages are persisted with proper session management including ensureSession to prevent foreign key violations.

+**Debug Prompt**: "embedText is throwing 'undefined is not iterable' errors.
+The Workers AI bge-base-en-v1.5 model returns different response formats - sometimes array of arrays, sometimes objects with 'values' or 'embedding' properties.
+Update embedText to handle all these formats."

+- **Tool**: GitHub Copilot
+- **Date**: 2025-11-26
+- **Context**: Discovered that Workers AI embedding responses vary by model version.
+I added format detection logic to handle both legacy and new response structures, ensuring backward compatibility.

+**Debug Prompt**: "WebSocket connects successfully and sends [Done] event, but fullResponse.length is 0 - no tokens are being streamed.
+The LLM is returning 0 tokens according to wrangler tail logs.
+Workers AI streaming returns ReadableStream with SSE format 'data: {\"response\":\"token\"}\n\n'.
+Update chatWithLlmStream to use getReader(), parse SSE lines, extract the 'response' field from JSON, and handle the [DONE] marker."

+- **Tool**: GitHub Copilot
+- **Date**: 2025-11-26
+- **Context**: After testing the deployed Worker, I discovered Workers AI uses Server-Sent Events format for streaming rather than simple JSON chunks.
+I designed a buffered line-by-line parser that handles incomplete chunks and extracts clean tokens from the SSE data field, which finally enabled real-time streaming to work correctly.

 ---